-Candles are popular and versatile home decor elements, and the fragrance they give off is crucial when they reach your potential customer’s nose.
-Setting olfactory preferences aside, what most people look for when sniffing for a new candle to buy is their overall scent output or strength.
-While again, fragrance strength is a bit subjective, as is scent make up, achieving optimal performance must be your number one goal in your craft.
-And fragrance performance in candle making requires attention to several key factors, including the type of wax, wick size, the quality of fragrance oils, pouring and mixing temperatures and curing.
+Setting olfactory preferences aside, what most people look for when searching for a new candle to buy is its overall scent output or strength.
+While fragrance strength is a bit subjective as a term, achieving optimal performance must be your number one goal in your craft.
+And fragrance performance in candle making requires attention to a number of factors, including the type of wax, wick size, the quality of fragrance oils, pouring and mixing temperatures and curing.

-In this (very long) post we will explore the things you need to know to reach the best possible fragrance performance in candle making by talking about the different types of wax and how each can impact scent strength, the importance of choosing quality fragrance oils, tips and tricks of the trade, as well as troubleshooting advice.
-Whether you are a beginner or an experienced candle maker, we believe that this info will help you create candles that smell as good as they look!
+In this (very long) post we will explore the things you need to know to reach the best possible fragrance performance in candle making by talking about the different types of wax and how each can impact scent strength.
+We will be also discussing the importance of choosing quality fragrance oils, tips and tricks of the trade, as well as troubleshooting advice.
+We believe that this info will provide can serve as a starting point to all aspiring candle makers out there to help you create candles that smell their best!

 1. Choosing the Right Wax for Optimal Fragrance Performance

 Choosing the right wax is crucial to achieving optimal fragrance performance in candle making.
-There are several types of wax available, each with its own unique properties that can impact scent throw and scent performance.
-Here are some of the most common types of wax and how they can impact your candles:
+There are several types of wax available, each with its own unique properties that can impact scent performance.
+Here are some of the most common types of wax and how they are generally performing scent-wise:

-• Soy Wax: Soy wax is a popular choice among candle makers because it is renewable, eco-friendly, and produces a clean burn.
+- Soy Wax: Soy wax is a popular choice among candle makers because it is renewable and eco-friendly.
+It also has a silky smooth finish and produces a clean burn.
 However, soy wax has a lower melting point than other waxes, which can result in a weaker scent throw.

-• Paraffin Wax: Paraffin wax is a petroleum-based wax that is widely used in candle making.
-It has a high melting point and a strong scent throw, making it a popular choice for scented candles.
-However, paraffin wax is not eco-friendly and can produce soot and other pollutants when burned.
-To minimize these negative effects and maximize scent performance, it’s important to choose a high-quality, low-soot paraffin wax and add fragrance oils at the recommended percentage.
+- Paraffin Wax: Paraffin wax is a petroleum-based wax that is widely used in candle making long before other alternative waxes emerged (well… apart from beeswax).
+It has a high melting point and a strong scent throw, making it a popular choice for even the most high-end brands in the market.
+You can’t say that is eco-friendly and produces a whole lot of nasty soot (among other pollutants) when burned.
+To minimize these negative effects and maximize scent performance, it’s important to choose a high-quality (and low-soot) paraffin wax and add fragrance at the recommended percentage.

-• Beeswax: Beeswax is a natural wax produced by bees and is often used in high-end candle making.
-It has a subtle honey-like scent and a long burn time, but may not have as strong a scent throw as other waxes.
+- Beeswax: This is a natural wax produced by bees and is often used in high-end candle making.
+It has a subtle honey-like scent and a long burn time, but don’t count on it for the strongest scent throw in the world…

-• Coconut Wax: Coconut wax is a newer wax on the market that is made from coconut oil.
-It has a lower melting point than soy wax and produces a clean burn with a strong scent throw.
-It is also eco-friendly and renewable, making it a popular choice for eco-conscious candle makers.
+- Coconut Wax: Coconut wax is a newer wax on the market that is made from coconut oil.
+It has a lower melting point than soy wax and produces a clean burn with a quite strong scent throw.
+It is also planet-friendly, and sustainable, making it a popular choice for crafters and customers.
+As a plus, it can be safely used as a massage oil when burned!

-• Rapeseed Wax: Rapeseed wax is a vegetable-based wax made from the oil of the rapeseed plant.
+- Rapeseed Wax: Rapeseed wax is a vegetable-based wax made from the oil of the rapeseed plant.
 It is a renewable, eco-friendly wax that produces a clean burn and a potent scent throw.
-It has a lower melting point than soy wax, which can make it easier to work with.
+It has a lower melting point than soy wax, and it is much easier to work with.
 As a bonus rapeseed wax has good adhesion to glass, which can result in a more even burn.

 Does melting point of a wax affect the overall scent performance of a candle?

-Yes it does.
-In fact, waxes with lower melting points tend to release the fragrance more easily and have a weaker scent throw, while waxes with higher melting points tend to hold onto fragrance better and have a stronger scent throw.
-But do keep in mind that there are many other variables that come into play, such as the quality of the fragrance oil, the amount of fragrance oil used, and the size and shape of the candle container.
+Yes it does and it’s all in the “pool”.
+When a wax is melting it is creating a pool and depending of the type of wax used this pool will burn at a certain temperature.
+The higher the temperature (see parafin), the more fragrance is given off.
+On the other side, if a wax has a low melting point it will inevitably produce a weaker scent throw.
+Do keep in mind though that there are many other variables that come into play, such as the quality of the fragrance oil, the amount of fragrance oil used, the wick size/type, and the size and shape of the candle container.
 An experienced candle-maker can easily tackle through a low wax melting point and achive equal performance as a high wax melting point!

 Wax types in terms of their scent throw, from strongest to weakest